 To show the comment box on your blog posts, contact your theme developer and ask them to update the code with the new one.
 It’s not a hard task to do if they really know how to code a theme the right way and add a comments section properly.

 If it’s not the case, and if you think that your WordPress theme is completely full of issues and has never been updated for more than two years, then, it’s better to switch to a new design by well-known design companies that update their themes regularly.

 To know whether or not you have a problem with WordPress comments in Jetpack, change the theme to the default one and see if that fixes the issue.
 If that’s the case, you know for sure it’s your theme that blocks comments and not WordPress.

 If the Jetpack comments module is turned ON but no comment from showing on your posts, then, look for a plugin conflict.
 In fact, installing lots of WordPress plugins without verifying what they do as functions is not a good idea.
 Instead, look into your WordPress plugins and disable all of them or one by one to see which tool is faulty.

 WordPress has a new feature that detects big problems with themes or plugins.
 So, admins of sites get notified about the issues using their defined email addresses.
 Check your inbox for an email from WordPress about errors, there will be details about the name of the plugin in question.
-So, remove that plugin and see if comments work back again.
+So, remove that plugin and see if the comments work back again.

 Manually enable Jetpack comments

 If nothing seems to work and you still get Jetpack comments in WordPress not displaying, then, I’d recommend deactivating the plugin from your site and then installing it again.
 That fixed the problem for many users in the past, and depending on the web host, it can be a problem of permission or so, so, do this step first.